Aleppo: Syrian regime forces seize most of old city

 Activists inside besieged eastern Aleppo told CNN that heavy artillery shelling and airstrikes were pounding the area Wednesday.
 The shelling is intense and doesn't show any signs of ceasing, they said.

-Activists with the Aleppo Media Center said the regime "was able to capture the neighborhood of Tareeq al-Bab after capturing al-Muwasalt neighborhood, as well as al-Shaar, Karm al-Jabal and several neighborhoods in the old city of Aleppo such as Bab al-Hadeed, Aghyor, Bab al-Nasser, al-Bayada and Qadi Askar" after rebel forces withdrew.
+Activists with the Aleppo Media Center said the regime "was able to capture the neighborhood of Tareeq al-Bab after capturing al-Muwasalt neighborhood, as well as al-Shaar, Karm al-Jabal and several neighborhoods in the old city of Aleppo such as Bab al-Hadeed, Agheour, Bab al-Nasser, al-Bayada and Qadi Askar" after rebel forces withdrew.

 Aleppo Media Center activists said regime forces had reached the Citadel in the old city of Aleppo but not the main gate.